amdreallyfast/2D_GPU_PCollisionWithZOrderCurveRadixSorting/Shaders/ParallelSort/ReadMe.txt

     Switch Set IntermediateSortBuffers.comp's uReadFromFirstBuffer (if 1 set to 0; if 0, set to 1)
 }

-glCopyBufferSubData(...) from OriginalDataBuffer to OriginalDataBufferCopyForSorting
+glCopyBufferSubData(...) from ParticleBuffer to ParticleBufferCopyForSorting

 SortDataWithSortedIntermediateData.comp
-- launched with 1 thread for each item in OriginalDataBuffer (NOT 1 for each item in PrefixScanBuffer::AllPrefixSums like DataToIntermediateDataForSorting.comp did)
+- launched with 1 thread for each item in ParticleBuffer (NOT 1 for each item in PrefixScanBuffer::AllPrefixSums like DataToIntermediateDataForSorting.comp did)
-- copy the original data structure from OriginalDataBufferCopyForSorting (index from IntermediateData structure) to OriginalDataBuffer (index is current thread's global ID)
+- copy the original data structure from ParticleBufferCopyForSorting (index from IntermediateData structure) to ParticleBuffer (index is current thread's global ID)